stanfortonski/Ocean-OpenGL/README.md

 ![Ocean surface](ss/ocean.png)

 ### How it works?
 This example do not calculate physics but do only simple interpolations between normalmaps, heightmaps.
-Tesselation allow us to divide plane and apply the heightmaps.
+Tessellation allow us to divide plane and apply the heightmaps.
 Fragment allow us to calculate light so material color.
 For this project I used 14 normalmaps, 14 heightmaps and one texture with color.

 ### Input/Control: